ShiviPro/progress-checklist/RA_Assignment4.md

 ## Global State:
 - [x] Use useContext to create a BookContext for managing the global state of books.

-_Please Note: BookContext is only consumed in AddBook component for now._

 ## Features:
 ### Add Books:
 - [x] Create a form to add a book with the following details: